 St Bees Man - The Discovery in 1981

 St Bees Man was dicovered in 1981, in the third year of a series of archaeological investigations at St Bees by Leicester university, when attention had been turned to the ruined chancel aisle on the south east corner of St Bees Priory.

 The chancel aisle is a ruin today and probably collapsed before the dissolution of the Benedictine monastery due to unstable ground.
-(See diagram at bottom of page).
+(See layout plan at bottom of page).
 The evidence for this is the blocked up arches in the Buck’s engraving of 1739.
 If the ruin had been created after the dissolution, the arches would not have been filled up.

 Within a short time a number of discoveries were made; the floor level of the chancel aisle, various pottery from the 14th century, and burials from before and after the aisle was built.
 All these burial remains, with one notable exception, were skeletons.